paissaheavyindustries/WheresMouse/README.md

 If the effect is active, the counter continues to decay, and when the counter has decayed under a lower threshold value the effect will be disabled.

+## How to install

+You will find the plugin in my Dalamud plugin repository at https://github.com/paissaheavyindustries/Dalamud-Repo!
+Follow the instructions there on how to use the repository.

 ## In-game usage and configuration

 * Type `/wheremouse` to open the configuration UI